 - Name the file in the space provided, then from the dropdown menu that reads ‘Word Document (.doc)’, select PDF

 When to Use a Different File Type

-The main reason people need a different document file type is when they’re sending something to a person or company who prefers something other than DOC.
+The main reason people need different document file types is when they’re sending something to a person or company who prefers something other than DOC.
 For example, in a professional setting it’s much more likely to use PDF as a default over DOC.
 The edit functions of DOC make them inferior in a lot of business areas, as documents are meant to be unedited in business.

 The DOC file loses some of its value in situations where editing is a negative rather than a positive.
-Official documents and important logs such as guides, terms and agreements and contracts are meant to stay unedited when they’re sent to customers.
+Official documents and important logs such as guides, terms, agreements and contracts are meant to stay unedited when they’re sent to customers.
 This is when the DOC is a weakness for a company.

 The DOC file has a lot of strengths in that it’s still widely accessible to many different users.
 Take into consideration the types of projects you’re undergoing and the level of technical knowledge users on the other end have before beginning.